-holistic changes to TDA to maximize flexibility for maintaining and expanding service.
-The Agency is part of the working group.
-Cap-and-Trade Revenues In 2012, the State began implementing the cap-and-trade market-based compliance system approved as a part of the California Global Warming Solutions Act of 2006 (AB 32).
+Cap-and-Trade Revenues In 2012, the State began implementing the cap- and-trade market-based compliance system approved as a part of the California Global Warming Solutions Act of 2006 (AB 32).
 Since the program began selling allowances, the program has generated billions of dollars.
 In 2014, legislation was enacted creating a long-term funding plan for cap-and-trade which dedicates 60 percent of cap-and-trade revenues to transportation.
 The remaining 40 percent is subject to annual appropriation through the state budget process.
 In 2017, the legislature extended the program from 2020 to 2030.
-The programs require a certain percentage of funds be expended in state defined "disadvantaged communities" (as defined by CalEnviroScreen).
-This can prove difficult in jurisdictions with a small number of disadvantaged communities.
+Monitor efforts to extend the Cap-and-Trade program beyond 2030 and any impacts the 2030 date will have on upcoming TIRCP cycles.
 Work with the Administration and like-minded coalitions to secure the appropriation of additional cap-and-trade revenues to support the Agency's transportation needs.
-Support legislation and regional action that makes a broad array of the Agency's emissions-reducing transportation projects, programs and services eligible for investment.
-Protect existing cap-and-trade appropriations for transit operations, capital projects and sustainable communities strategy implementation.
-Support efforts to revise the State's definition on "disadvantaged communities" to encompass a larger proportion of disadvantaged communities on the Peninsula.
-Voter Threshold Legislation has been considered in recent years that provide a framework for lowering the thresholds for the State or a city, county, special JPB or regional public agency to impose a special tax.
-Support efforts to amend the State Constitution to reduce the voter threshold required for the State or a city, county, special district or regional transportation agency to impose a special tax for transportation projects or programs.
-Other State or Local Funding Options Local and regional governments continue to seek methods for funding new infrastructure, facility needs, sustainability initiatives, and projects that will Advocate for legislation that would create new local funding tools to support transportation infrastructure and services.
-Support innovative local and regional funding options that will provide financial support for the agency.
+Support legislation and regional action that makes a broad array of the Agency's emissions-reducing transportation projects, programs, and services eligible for investment.
+Protect existing cap-and-trade appropriations for transit operations, capital projects, and sustainable communities strategy implementation.
+Work to explore Cap-and-Trade as a potential source for additional operating funds.
+Voter Threshold In 2024, ACA 1 will appear on the November General Election ballot and ask voters to lower the vote-threshold to fund public works projects, including for transportation, from two- thirds to 55 percent.
+There is also an effort, sponsored by the California Business Roundtable attempting to increase the voter threshold for certain taxes and make it harder to raise state and local revenues.
+Legislation has been considered in recent years that provide a framework for lowering the thresholds for the State or a city, county, special JPB or regional public agency to impose a special tax.
+Monitor ACA 1 and other initiatives related to revenue generation as they head to the November 2024 ballot.
+Support efforts to amend the State Constitution to reduce the voter threshold required for the State or a city, county, special district, or regional transportation agency to impose a special tax for transportation projects or programs and monitor local efforts to use the initiative process to place measures on the ballot with lower voter thresholds.
+Oppose efforts to make it harder for local agencies to raise revenues through voter-approved revenue measures.
+Other State or Local Funding Options Local and regional governments continue to seek methods for funding new infrastructure, facility needs, sustainability initiatives, and projects that will support ridership growth through a variety of Participate in state and regional efforts to establish authorizing legislation for a regional funding measure and ensure Caltrain receives ongoing operating and capital support from any regional measure.

-support ridership growth through a variety of methods such as managed lanes and local ballot measures.
+methods such as managed lanes and local ballot measures.

 In 2020, there was the potential for a regional transportation measure (called FASTER Bay Area), led by the Bay Area Council, Silicon Valley Leadership Group and SPUR.
+This effort is once again underway and MTC has established a work group to explore potential avenues for funding.

 MTC is kicking off a listening tour regarding a potential future regional ballot.
 Many details about the timing, funding mechanism and expenditure plan are still being discussed.